ascoa-dev/Trash_Monitoring_App/SHARED_COMPONENTS_GUIDE.md

 - Input and typography sizes: `AppDimensions.inputFontSize`, `floatingLabelFontSize`, `supportTextFontSize`, `heading2FontSize`, `subtitleFontSize`, `linkFontSize`
 - Small control sizes: `AppDimensions.flagEmojiSize`, `selectorIconSize`, `selectorSmallGap`
 - Dialog/actions/checklist: `AppDimensions.dialogActionFontSize`, `checklistFontSize`
+- Change-password layout: `AppDimensions.changePasswordTopSpacing`, `changePasswordIconSize`, `changePasswordHalfInputSpacing`, and `changePasswordInputSpacing`
+- Profile logout CTA: `AppDimensions.profileSignOutHeight`, `profileSignOutHorizontalPadding`, `profileSignOutIconGap`

 Widget changes to be aware of:

 - `FloatingLabelInputField` now derives its input/hint/floating-label/support font sizes from `AppDimensions` (use `topSpacing` to adjust vertical spacing between stacked fields).
 - `CountryCodeSelectorField` uses `AppDimensions.flagEmojiSize` and `selectorIconSize` to ensure consistent flag and chevron sizing.
 - `AppDialog` action text now uses `AppDimensions.dialogActionFontSize` to standardize button text across dialogs.
+- `ProfileSignOutButton` wraps the logout CTA layout used on the profile screen; reuse it (and its dimensions) when adding additional profile actions that need the same look.

 If you add new widgets that need specific, consistent sizing, add a new semantic token to `app_dimensions.dart` rather than using raw numbers.